County Elected and Appointed Officials

-This page provides an overview of the common elected and appointed positions in Washington State county government.
+This page provides an overview of the common elected and appointed positions at the county level in Washington State.

 Historically, the role of counties has been to serve as an administrative arm of the state—maintaining records, providing courts and law enforcement, building roads, assessing property and collecting taxes, and conducting elections.
 Counties still perform these functions, as well as a growing list of other functions, under the supervision of various elected and appointed officials.

-Ch.
-36.21 RCW outlines the general duties and authority of the county assessor.
+Chapter 36.21 RCW outlines the general duties and authority of the county assessor.
 The primary responsibility of the county assessor is to determine the value of all taxable real and personal property in both the incorporated and unincorporated areas of the county for the purpose of determining the tax liabilities of the taxpayers in the various taxing districts in an equitable manner.
-The county assessor is responsible for the calculation of property tax levies necessary to raise revenues for government services and administers a variety of tax exemptions, including the exemption and deferral programs for low income senior citizens and disabled persons.
+The county assessor is responsible for the calculation of property tax levies necessary to raise revenues for government services and administers a variety of tax exemptions, including the exemption and deferral programs for low income senior citizens and people with disabilities.